-Policy D1 of the Local Plan relates to large scale developments but and requires development to be of a high standard.
-The proposal accords with Policies D1 in that the antennas are located in sets of threes and are located behind the plant screen on the plant level.
+Policy D1 of the Local Plan relates to large scale developments and requires development to be of a high standard.
+The proposal accords with Policies D1 in that the antennas are located in pairs and set back from the main roof level.
 Given their distance above ground level, the antennas would not be visible from ground level.
-This point is demonstrated by the Lind of Site plans which formed part of the application.
-As such, they have been designed and sited to minimise the visual impact on the character and appearance of the conservation area.
+This point is demonstrated by the Line of Site plans which formed part of the application.
+As such, they have been designed and sited to minimise the visual impact on the character and appearance of the adjacent conservation areas.
 Consequently, they will preserve the character and appearance of the setting of the Bloomsbury Conservation Area, Seven Dial Convent Garden Conservation Area and the Denmark Street Conservation Area.
 This is in full accordance with Policy D1 and D2 of the Local Plan.